KollinRT/Generative-AI-for-HIV-1-Inhibitor-Discovery/README.md

 - [ ] Get the thing working.
 Get the 10M for round 2 with fingerprints working.
 Figure out what is needed to do this!
 - [ ] Once this is done we can then run the basic code...
 - [ ] `model_base_selfies_only` is where I erase the top header for the tokenization portion....
+- [ ] Make sure that I have clearly delineated scripts for Round 1 and Round 2 versus Round 3 which is global steps.

+- [ ] Make `train_for_pretrain.py` flexible between epochs and steps.

+df1 = pd.read_csv("model_base_selfies_only.csv")
+get process selfies script